brendony/brendony.github.io/_pages/about.md

 ---
 permalink: /about/
 title: "About"
+comments: false
 ---

-I enjoy making useful things.
+I enjoy making useful things, with a tendency towards software solutions.

 I'm currently working at [CSIRO's Data61][data61], working in the Privacy Enhancing Systems group.
 Previously, I worked on image processing solutions for the now-defunct